sivaram16/LeadershipBoard/README.md

 - Straightforward Sign In for faculty
 - **Adding Mark Entries:** Staff can select their course and add marks for college related events for any number of students enrolled in that course.
 - **Easy download of data in CSV:** The data for all records or currently selected records can be instantly downloaded as a CSV file that can be opened and edited using any Spreadsheet software.
+- **Easy download of data in PDF:** The Star of the Week can be instantly downloaded as a PDF file that can be opened and edited using any PDF software.

 ### Download
 - You can download a sample APK [here](https://drive.google.com/open?id=161uw2XTEcpq-U7fF33_ke8jkZjbL4UaP)